CESNET/du-docs/index.md

 # Welcome to CERIT-SC documetation for Kubernetes and Rancher usage

 CERIT-SC's Kubernetes clusters are available for use to all people eligible to login via ELIXIR, EGI or MetaCentrum.
-Everybody gets default project in one of the clusters but group projects can be set up as well.
-To setup group project, a PERUN group must exist (in Meta VO) with all intended members.
+Everybody has default project in one of the clusters but group projects for team collaboration can be set up as well.
+To create group project, a _PERUN_ group must exist (in Meta VO) with all intended members.

-One can maipulate with cluster through command line or graphical user tool _Rancher_.
+One can manipulate with cluster through command line tool `kubectl` or graphical user tool _Rancher_.
 Nevertheless, it is mandatory to log into _Rancher_ to obtain token for command line tool.

 ## Rancher